PayNow Corporate vs PayNow: What Operators Miss About Singapore's Rail

 The direct bank API path (DBS/OCBC/UOB) requires a Singapore corporate banking relationship, which is a prerequisite for operating in Singapore anyway.
 Building PayNow Corporate QR into a Singapore checkout flow is a few weeks of engineering work that produces durable cost savings on every Singapore bank-transfer transaction.

 For consumer checkout, the pragmatic approach is: offer PayNow Corporate QR as the primary option for high-value transactions (above a configurable threshold), with card as the universal fallback.
-Singapore consumers are familiar with PayNow and will use it when given the option — 80% of consumers and businesses in Singapore use PayNow as of 2025, and FAST (the underlying rail) processed 500 million transactions worth SGD 662 billion in 2024 (MAS Payment Statistics, 2024).
+Singapore consumers are familiar with PayNow and will use it when given the option, and adoption on the business side is near-universal — over 90% of Singapore businesses have adopted PayNow or SGQR.
+The underlying FAST rail processed roughly 500 million transactions worth about SGD 662 billion in 2024.
 Corporate transactions are a growing share of total PayNow volume.

 Operators who treat Singapore as a "just add Stripe" market and don't build PayNow Corporate leave money on the table on every high-value Singapore transaction.
 The infrastructure is accessible, the bank APIs are mature, and the economics justify the integration cost at any meaningful Singapore payment volume.